learn-co-curriculum/dsc-introduction-to-keras-lab/README.md

 In the compiler, you'll be passing the optimizer (SGD = stochastic gradient descent), loss function, and metrics.
 Train the model for 120 epochs in mini-batches of 256 samples.

+_Note: You can expect your code to run in a bit over a minute, on a 2.7 GHz speed CPU._

 ```python
 #Your code here